pranjalnadhani/node-ts-starter-kit/README.md

 - [x] **Github Actions CI** (Builds and run tests upon git push or PRs to the branch `master`)

 ## Installation
-You can install dependencies using yarnby running:
+You can install dependencies using yarn by running:

 ```
 yarn install